Ionization and temperature measurements in warm dense copper using x-ray absorption spectroscopy: Target Design and Experimental Configuration

-Our primary diagnostic was XAS, obtained using the EFX spectrometer\cite{chin_high-resolution_2023} used to measure the x-ray absorption spectrum over the backlit timing window.
-The EFX diagnostic was configured with a flat Si (111) Bragg crystal to measure the energy range of 6.3 to 11.4 keV.
-The XAS signal was recorded on image plate with a filter pack of Mn, Fe, and W, which provides fiducial K and L edges for fitting the spectral dispersion on each shot.
-The filter edges are used in combination with a ray-trace model using the XICSRT\cite{pablant_design_2021} code to constrain the energy dispersion relation to within $\pm$ 3.5 eV.
-A representative image of the EFX data collected on these experiments is shown in Figure \ref{fig:omegaplatform}(c).
+Our primary diagnostic was XAS, obtained using the EFX spectrometer\cite{chin_high-resolution_2023}, which measures the K-edge x-ray absorption spectrum over the backlighter timing window.
+The EFX diagnostic was configured with a flat Si (111) Bragg crystal to cover an energy range from 6.3 to 11.4 keV.
+The XAS signal was recorded on image plate using a filter pack consisting of Mn, Fe, and W, which provides fiducial K- and L-edge features for fitting the spectral dispersion on each shot.
+These filter edges are used in combination with a ray-trace model implemented in the XICSRT code\cite{pablant_design_2021} to constrain the energy dispersion relation to within $\pm$3.5 eV.

+For the backlighter source size used in these experiments (140 $\mu$m diameter), we achieve a spectral resolution of approximately 10 eV at 9 keV ($E / dE = $900), with source-size broadening providing the dominant limitation.
+Appendix \ref{appendix:efx_res} details the theoretical framework used to estimate the spectral resolution for this experimental configuration.
+In practice, changes in the K-edge slope corresponding to temperature differences greater than $\sim$3 eV are resolvable, and the minimum temperature distinguishable from the cold case is approximately 2 eV.
+A representative EFX image from these experiments is shown in Figure \ref{fig:omegaplatform}(c).